filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

 }
 ```

+## Authorization

+For authorization, Filament will observe any [model policies](https://laravel.com/docs/authorization#creating-policies) that are registered in your app.

+Users may access the List page if the `viewAny()` method of the model policy returns `true`.

+They also have the ability to bulk-delete records if the `deleteAny()` method of the policy returns `true`.
+Filament uses the `deleteAny()` method because iterating through multiple records and checking the `delete()` policy is not very performant.

 ## Custom view

 For further customization opportunities, you can override the static `$view` property on the page class to a custom view in your app: